kubernetes/community/contributors/design-proposals/raw-block-pv.md

 name: block-volume
 provisioner: no-provisioning
 parameters:
-**volumeType: block**
 ```

 # Use Cases

 ## UC1:

-DESCRIPTION:

-A developer wishes to enable their application to use a local raw block device as the volume for the container.
-The admin has already created PVs that the user will bind to by specifying 'block' as the volume type of their PVC.
+DESCRIPTION: An admin wishes to pre-create a series of raw block devices to expose as PVs for consumption.
+The admin wishes to specify the purpose of these devices by specifying 'block' as the volumeType for the PVs.

-BACKGROUND:

-For example, existing on-premise legacy applications such as database utilizes raw block device directly on their iSCSI or FC enterprise storage.
-This feature enables these users to move their application environment onto container environment by lift and shift approach with using Block Volumes Support and StatefulSets.

-Examples:
-*   MariaDB

 WORKFLOW:

 ADMIN:

-Admin creates devices on disk.
-Admin creates PV using the path to specify the device location.

 ```
 kind: PersistentVolume